FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ## Variational Inference, NLP Side

 #### Differentiable Perturb-and-Parse: Semi-Supervised Parsing with a Structured Variational Autoencoder
-* Caio Corro, Ivan Titov
+* Caio Corro, Ivan Titov, Edinburgh

 #### Spherical Latent Spaces for Stable Variational Autoencoders, EMNLP 18
-* Jiacheng Xu and Greg Durrett
+* Jiacheng Xu and Greg Durrett, UT Austin

 #### Semi-amortized variational autoencoders, ICML 18
-* Yoon Kim, Sam Wiseman, Andrew C. Miller, David Sontag, Alexander M. Rush
+* Yoon Kim, Sam Wiseman, Andrew C. Miller, David Sontag, Alexander M. Rush, Havard
 * The **posterior collapse** phenomenon: the variational posterior collapses to the prior and the generative model ignores the latent variable (Dispite all the other stuffs in the intro, I think this is the most important point/ motivation of this paper since the whole NLP community suffer from this for a long time).
 * SVI: view the variational posterior as a model parameter, optimize over is (i.e. the posterior dist. parameter)
 * AVI: view the variational posterior as a output of the recognition network (rather than the model parameter), Optimize the recognition network.